KiraTile/Possess/README.md

 # Possess
-Physics based game where you possess objects and move them by physics forces.
+Physics based game where you possess objects and move them by applying different forms of physics forces.
 Project was made to learn Unity's new input system

 Move by WASD,
 Rotate object by Y axis with a hold of Q or E button,